Children's Rights

 As Erasmus pointed out

 It is no uncommon case, especially in France, for a girl of scarce ten years to be married and a mother [the] next year. . . .
 It seems portentous, and yet we sometimes see it, especially in Britain and Italy, that a tender child is married to a septuagenarian ...
-Yet Church Laws do not rescind such nuptials, although they are satitized by public jests and epigrams"*
+Yet Church Laws do not rescind such nuptials, although they are satirised by public jests and epigrams"12

-In England the marriage age was raised to 16 in 1929*, though many other states that have retained Christian custom and practice have opted for the ages of 12 and 14.
+In England the marriage age was raised to 16 in 192913, though many other states that have retained Christian custom and practice have opted for the ages of 12 and 14.
 The rock and roll star, Jerry Lee Lewis caused outrage in Britain, in May 1958 when it emerged that his third wife, Myra Gale Brown was only 13 years old at the time (and his first cousin once removed).
 Particularly Christian states in the US still had 12 as the age for marriage at this time.
-(The state of Delaware retained the traditional lower linit of 7 as the age of consent into the twentieth century).
+(The state of Delaware retained the traditional lower limit of 7 as the age of consent into the twentieth century).

 Children as Chattels